PKU-YuanGroup/LanguageBind/README.md

 **We open source all modalities preprocessing code.** If you want to load the model (e.g. ```lb203/LanguageBind_Thermal```) from the model hub on Huggingface or on local, you can use the following code snippets.

 ### Inference for Multi-modal Binding
+We have provided some sample datasets in [assets] to quickly see how languagebind works.
 ```python
 import torch
 from languagebind import LanguageBind, to_device, transform_dict, LanguageBindImageTokenizer